CoreSPECT: Enhancing Clustering Algorithms via an Interplay of Density and Geometry: Model formulation and the CoreSPECT framework

 Our ranking algorithm is motivated by the \emph{relative centrality framework} of \cite{mcpc}, designed to obtain the central parts of \emph{each community}.
 In contrast, we aim to find the \emph{densest regions of each cluster}.
 In this direction, we obtain a q-NN graph $G_{q,X}$ and obtain the distribution of $\log (n)$ step random walk, denoted as $\Pi(G_{q,X})$, mimicking \emph{initial centrality} of \cite{mcpc}.
 However, we note (and explore in the appendix) that their notion of relative centrality does not capture the density hierarchies in the underlying data.
 To circumvent this, we define the concept of \emph{relative density}.

-{\bf Relative density estimation.} \quad Given a dataset $X$ with density estimation $P: V \rightarrow [0,1]$ for each data point, we look at its $r$-nearest neighbors, and randomly move to one of the neighbors that have a higher $P$ value, continuing the process until we reach a maxima, as described in Algorithm~\ref{alg:RAWR}.
+{\bf Relative density estimation.} \quad Given a dataset $X$ with density estimation $\Pi: V \rightarrow [0,1]$ for each data point, we look at its $r$-nearest neighbors, and randomly move to one of the neighbors that have a higher $\Pi$ value, continuing the process until we reach a maxima, as described in Algorithm~\ref{alg:RAWR}.

 Then, our core-ranking algorithm, \emph{FlowRank} (Algorithm~\ref{alg: FlowRank}) calculates the average between the density of a point, and that of the average maxima reached by randomly ascending random walks starting from that point.
-We provide the following guarantee for the ranking, with the proof (and the proofs of the following theorems) pushed to the supplementary material.
+We provide the following guarantee for the ranking, with the proof (and the proofs of the following theorems) present in the Appendix.

-\begin{theorem}[Core-detection by FlowRank] Let data be generated from the ${\sf LCPDM}(2,\ell)$ model, with a chosen $r=\mathcal{O}(1)$.
-Assume we get the exact density of the points and expected value of randomly ascending random walk in the FlowRank algorithm.
-In such a case all the core points ($\hL_0$) get a score of $1$.
+\begin{theorem}[Core-detection by FlowRank] Let data be generated from the ${\sf LCPDM}(2,\ell)$ model.
+Let $\Pi$ be the density of the space.
+Then, for some $r=\mathcal{O}(1)$, on expectation, all the core points ($\hL_0$) get a score of $1$.
 Additionally, all non-core points get a score $<1$. \end{theorem}

+The proof can be found in Appendix ~\ref{sec:proof-FlowRank}.
+Here we note that we make certain extra assumptions on the curvature of the manifold for theoretical completeness, which we note down in Appendix~\ref{app:detailed-model}.

 In practice, we observe selecting top $10\%$ ranked points as the core works well, as it consists of points from each underlying cluster and we will observe the top-points are also very separable.
 Additionally, we define the next 10\% blocks as our proxy for the layers $\hL_j$.
 Here we note that in different datasets, the number of layers may vary, however, if the ranking is layer preserving, our partition either breaks a single layer into multiple ones, or only merges multiple \emph{consecutive} layers into one.
-Obtaining a better approximation of $\hL_j$ is a primary direction towards improving our framework.
+Obtaining a better approximation of $\hL_j$ is an interesting direction towards further improving our framework.

-\begin{obs*}[Fashion-MNIST$\{0,2\}$: Core extraction] The top $10\%$ ranked points obtained by FlowRank contain an almost equal number of points from each cluster. \end{obs*}